ICLAS Grant for Training the Trainer in LAS Education in Europe

 ICLAS supports, in collaboration with FELASA, proposals of up to 2000 euros for helping those who aim to be instrumental in the establishment of courses for any of the EU functions according to the Directive 2010/63/EU (or equivalent requirements in countries out of the European Union).
+Preference is given to applicants from European countries with higher need to develop a well-established education and training system.
+The activity is designed with the mid or long-term goal of producing a training course that eventually fulfils FELASA accreditation requirements.

 Background to the Scheme: